Haghrah/PyIT2FLS/Sphinx docs/source/_generated/pyit2fls.rst

     t1fs2 = T1FS(domain, gaussian_mf, [ 0.5, 0.5, 1.])
     T1FS_plot(t1fs1, t1fs2, legends=["Gaussian Set 1", "Gaussian Set 2", ])

-The output of this code would be as below:
+The output of this code is shown below:

 .. image:: ../_static/Figure_4.png
    :alt: Defining two fuzzy sets representing the inputs of the fuzzy system.
    :width: 400px
    :align: center

-As you see, there are two Gaussian fuzzy sets.
-The parameters of a Gaussian membership function are mean, standard deviation, and height, respectively.
-Then we should define the T1TSK system and its input and output variables.
+As shown, there are two Gaussian fuzzy sets.
+The parameters of a Gaussian membership function are the mean, standard deviation, and height, respectively.
+Next, we define the *T1TSK* system along with its input and output variables.

 .. code-block:: python